 The second half of the pregnancy: Growth levels off for the fetus as it takes the shape of a functional body

-You should start the clinical evaluation as soon as you realise the pregnancy to avoid any natural risks to the fetus growth.
+You should start the clinical evaluation as soon as you realize the pregnancy to avoid any natural risks to the fetus's growth.
 The next step is obviously about nutrition and ensuring that a sufficient amount of it is passing through to the fetus.
 This can be ascertained in the regular visits to your gynac.

 Is it Important to Know Fetal Weight?